EdgardoPinto-Escalier/instant-cryptocurrency-prices/README.md

 ## What are we using on this project?

-- We consume data from a REST API (CoinMarketCap)
+- We consume data from a REST API (cryptocompare.com)
 - We use Classes, Async/Await and Fetch API
 - Bulma CCS Framework